OmarMahili/neutrino-preset-react-linter/README.md

 ## Usage

+- Require this package and plug it into Neutrino
+- Add an eslintrc configuration file

 `neutrino-preset-react-linter` can be consumed from the Neutrino API, middleware or presets.
-Require this package and plug it into Neutrino.

 ### Function middleware format

 ```
 const reactLinter = require('neutrino-preset-react-linter');